 - Our dance is gender-free, and it's common for people to dance either role.

-- We use "Larks" and "Ravens" for the role names.
-The idea is, if the couple is standing together as if they're promenading or have just finished a swing, the 'L'ark is on the 'L'eft and the 'R'aven is on the 'R'ight.
+- We use "Larks" and "Robins" (or "Ravens") for the role names.
+The idea is, if the couple is standing together as if they're promenading or have just finished a swing, the 'L'ark is on the 'L'eft and the 'R'obin is on the 'R'ight.

 - Please don't use gendered pronouns, like "his" for Larks.
 If you need to use a pronoun, "they" can work, or you can call directly to the dancers with "you".

 - We use "right shoulder round" instead of "gypsy".
 For example, "right shoulder round your neighbor" or "walk around your neighbor by the right shoulder".
 For the (uncommon) move traditionally called a "gypsy star" we usually say "facing star".

 - Squares and other formations are welcome, though our crowd is mostly not used to them.